 Any of these alternatives will be better than “I hope this email finds you well” — if you address a single person, it’s best to address them by their name.
 It will sound more formalized and could be best for your professional email.

 In terms of best choices to go with, if you’re addressing someone in a professional email and it is a single audience (the email is only being sent to one person), use the following:

 If you’re addressing a group of people, a particular favorite is to use a greeting that indicates the time of day you sent the email.
 For example:

 This is simply a nice way to start an email and will address the group without the need of having to address each recipient in the email thread.

 What Scenarios Should You Never Use This Greeting For

-The second scenarios is if you are sending an email to a recruiter or future employer.
-You should absolutely try to personalize your email greeting so that it sounds friendly, personable and shows interest in developing a business relationship.
+The second scenario is sending an email to a recruiter or future employer.
+You should absolutely try to personalize your email greeting so that it sounds friendly, personable, and shows interest in developing a business relationship.

 What If I Don’t Want To Use A Greeting?

-By having no email greeting you are saving the reader valuable time.
-And you getting right into the meat of the message.
+By having no email greeting, you are saving the reader valuable time.
+And you are getting right into the meat of the message.
 If your email is less than 300 words, without a greeting, that is a healthy and communicative email.

-If you feel like the email you’re sending may be applicable to some of these factors, skip your greeting altogether.
+If you feel like the email you’re sending may apply to some of these factors, skip your greeting altogether.